CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Experiments Analysis

 \textbf{\textit{Obs} 2: The synergy paradigm can help address the gap.} In contrast to the limitations of standalone LLMs, pairing human users with coding agents yields substantial performance improvement.
-As shown in Table \ref{tab:human_ai_compare}, the overall pass@1 rises to 31.11\% under $C_2$, a statistically significant improvement over the 18.89\% overall pass@1 achieved by unaided users ($C_H$), and far exceeding the best standalone LLM.
-This synergy also improves efficiency: average completion time under $C_2$ is significantly lower than in $C_H$, reflecting enhanced problem-solving fluency.
+As shown in Table \ref{tab:human_ai_compare}, the overall pass@1 rises from 18.89\% under $C_H$ to 31.11\% under $C_2$, a significant improvement under a two-sided paired sign test ($p=0.00739$).
+This collaborative performance also far exceeds the Claude-Sonnet-4 standalone baselines used in our study, which achieve only 0.67\% under $C_0$ and 2.89\% under $C_1$.
+The full breakdown in Table~\ref{tab:human_ai_breakdown} further shows that this synergy improves both solution quality and efficiency across task difficulties: average completion time under $C_2$ is significantly lower than in $C_H$, reflecting enhanced problem-solving fluency.
 This advantage is most pronounced on the most challenging tasks.
 Difficulty-wise analysis reveals that while unaided human performance degrades sharply with increasing task difficulty, standalone LLM performance remains uniformly low.
 In contrast, collaborative performance remains stable across difficulty levels.
 This suggests that human problem-solving is constrained by the task's intrinsic strategic complexity, whereas LLMs are bottlenecked by a fundamental inability to parse contextual complexity.
 By bridging these complementary weaknesses, human-AI collaboration acts as a capability multiplier, especially on complex tasks.
 Together, these results provide the first strong quantitative evidence that \textbf{\textit{effective human-AI collaboration not only boosts productivity, but also enables the successful resolution of tasks that neither humans nor LLMs can solve alone}}.